-Speedy Hire Plc is currently the largest player in the market with 5.1% market share.
+Sunbelt Rentals Ltd is currently the largest player in the market with 6.2% market share.
 Other notable companies are:

 M&A Activity in the Sector

-Upon breaking down the deal type, M&A activity within the sector is mainly categorised by acquisitions, with 185 since January 2011.
-There were also 22 MBOs and 7 MBIs.
-A geographical breakdown of the deals shows that the South East saw the most M&A activity, benefitting from 34 deals in the time frame.
-The North West has also seen a significant number of deals, with 29 deals completed.
-The remainder of the deals are spread throughout other regions whilst slowly declining to Northern Ireland, with just one deal.
+Upon breaking down the deal type, M&A activity within the sector is mainly categorised by acquisitions, with 188 since January 2011.
+There were also 21 MBOs, 7 MBIs and 2 mergers.
+There were also 4 Secondary Buy-outs.
+A geographical breakdown of the deals shows that the North West saw the most M&A activity, benefitting from 35 deals in the time frame.
+The South East has also seen a significant number of deals, with 31 deals completed.
+The remainder of the deals are spread throughout other regions whilst slowly declining to Northern Ireland, with just 4 deals.

-Deal flow has been significant in each year with an increasing upwards trend through 2012-2017.
-This is likely a result of favourable economic condition, as larger players look to consolidate market share.
-With 24 deals through September 2018, forecasting the same rate to the end of the year gives 32 deals.
-This would be the largest contraction in the data set since 2011 to 2012.
-If the trend continues, this data would show a lack of confidence around acquisitive businesses.
+Deal flow has been significant in each year with an increasing upwards trend through 2013-2017.
+This is likely a result of favourable economic conditions, as larger players look to consolidate market share.
+The coronavirus pandemic diminished the number of deals in 2020, with the detrimental effects still being seen in the current year as showcased by the disappointing deal data.
+If the trend continues, this data would show hindered confidence around acquisitive businesses.

 |Plant Hire Benchmarking Data

 |EBIT Growth/Decline (%)

 |EBITDA Margin (%)

 |EBITDA Growth/Decline (%)